Review and appeal

 Explaining your objections at a hearingIf we have any questions about your letter, or if you would like to explain your objections in person, we will invite you to our office for a discussion.
 Such a discussion is called a ‘hearing’.
 You can look in your file before the hearing.
 At the hearing, you can explain why you object to the decision.
 If you wish, someone else can speak on your behalf.

-If you disagree with the decision on your request for review, you can lodge an appeal with the Central Appeals Tribunal.
-Our letters explain how you can do this.
+If you disagree with the decision on your request for review, you can lodge an appeal with the court.